-Our doctrines may differ, you may have better solutions, or we may disagree entirely; but that is okay, because I believe there is more than enough room at God’s table for both of us.
+Our doctrines may differ, you may have better solutions, or we may disagree entirely; but that is okay, because I believe there is more than enough room at God’s table for the both of us.
 So stay with me.

 I’ve cried more in the last eight days than I have in the past 8 months combined.

-I have cried because the man elected into the Oval Office last week is considered, by many, a Christian; and I believe his words, actions, beliefs, and policies could not be a further representation of the true gospel.
+I have cried because the man elected into the Oval Office last week is considered (by many) a Christian; and I believe his words, actions, beliefs, and policies could not be a further representation of the true gospel.

 January 20th, the day of our 45th President’s Inauguration, revealed the rising tension and obvious the division in our country.

 The next day millions of women and hundreds of men marched in protest of the new presidential administration.
 And what intended to be an expression of our American constitutional right, which makes this country so beautiful, caused a backlash of more division.